thedeadman782004/serverless-ReqRes/README.md

 Returns: ``` {works:true, stack:"12"} ```

 #### Filtering Global Plugins Per ReqRes request
-It is possable to filter global plugins for a single request with the plugins function or the excludePlugins funtion
+It is possible to filter global plugins for a single request with the plugins function or the excludePlugins funtion

 **EX:**  Only run plugin1 (defined above) using the plugins function with an array of plugin names (as strings)
 ```javascript